I got a lot of stuff this year.

 And the same can be said for the rest of the things that I hold onto.
 I want to have the resources to patch my clothes, craft, make, un-make, and repair without having to go to someone else–without having to outsource those skills and resources to someone else–and pay them for their services.
 Is that real minimalism?
 I don’t know, but it’s definitely not in the spirit of my praxis.

 The upcoming year looks incredibly promising for me.
-Having had my hysterectomy, I don’t have to deal with periods ever again, which is a tremendous burden lifted from my shoulders as both a trans person and someone who suffered tremendously from endometriosis.
+Having had my hysterectomy, I don’t have to deal with periods ever again, which is a tremendous burden lifted from my shoulders as both a gender-weird person and someone who suffered tremendously from endometriosis.
 2015 will be the beginning of the rest of my life in that way, and I’m stoked.

 I also plan on moving to central Oregon.
 Living with my grandmother in the city that we do is becoming less and less tenable for me.
 We just are just NOT compatible as roommates, and it’s taking a pretty big toll on me.
 I’m also having a really hard time finding work here in Los Angeles; I can’t even get hired at a grocery store.
 So on that front, too, heading north will hopefully be a boon as the unemployment rate in Oregon is a bit lower than it is here.
 I’ll be closer to my husband and Vancouver, so plane trips will be shorter and maybe even cheaper.
 On my uncle’s ranch where I’m planning to move in late spring, I’ll be able to have my vegetable plot, I’ll be able to walk and roam, I’ll be able to cultivate my growing tendencies for rural living.